 Treehouse Point in Issaquah, Washington

 If you love walks through the forest or enjoyed playing in treehouses as a kid, why not tie the knot in a treehouse?
 Treehouse Point, nestled in a beautiful, lush forest just a half hour’s drive from Seattle offers the chance to say your vows in the trees with the sounds of the river providing the music.
-Not only can you have a unique ceremony here, you get to wake up in your very own treehouse too.
-While you may want to stay tucked up inside, if you decide to venture out you’ll find lots to do in the area nearby, including dining at Salish Lodge, which serves up delicious Northwest cuisine using seasonal ingredients and indigenous cooking techniques as well as offering beautiful views of Snoqualmie Falls and Snoqualmie River.
+Not only can you have a unique ceremony here, but you also get to wake up in your very own treehouse too.
+While you may want to stay tucked up inside, if you decide to venture out you’ll find lots to do in the area nearby, including dining at Salish Lodge, & Spa, which serves up delicious Northwest cuisine using seasonal ingredients and indigenous cooking techniques at its on-site restaurant The Attic, as well as offering beautiful views of Snoqualmie Falls and Snoqualmie River.

 In or Above the Grand Canyon, Arizona

 If you love the southwestern scenery but want to get away from the bright lights of Vegas, Papillon Grand Helicopters will pick you up from your hotel on the Strip in a limo before flying you out via helicopter to the Grand Canyon where you’ll descend 4,000 feet into the massive hole, passing sheer rock formations formed from the Colorado River millions of years ago before saying your vows next to the river.
-You can also say your “I dos” on top of Tower Butte, a 5,000-foot rock formation that can’t be reached by car or by foot before returning to Las Vegas to enjoy the city that never sleeps.
+You can also say your “I dos” on top of Tower Butte, a 5,000-foot rock formation that can’t be reached by car or by foot or enjoy one of the many outdoor adventures in the Grand Canyon before returning to Las Vegas to enjoy the city that never sleeps.

 If you thought those photos of couples getting married on the Cyclone Roller Coaster on Coney Island were a joke, they most definitely aren’t.
 A number of coaster enthusiasts and nostalgic New Yorker couples do this every year – they say getting married on a roller coaster is a great way to prepare yourself for the inevitable ups and downs.
 For the ride of your life, you can book the coaster, invite up to 24 people, and arrange to have the ceremony before noon – when the ride officially opens up to the public.
 The wedding party is crammed into 12 cars, followed by the newlyweds’ first spin on the Cyclone.
 Then, everyone gets to indulge in funnel cakes and foot-long hot dogs.

-In a Shark Tank at Atlantis Marine World, Riverhead, Long Island, New York
+In a Shark Tank at Long Island Aquarium - Long Island, New York

 You might be surprised to find that more and more couples are making the decision to have their weddings at aquariums – and some, are even choosing to wed inside a shark tank.
 If you’re both experienced divers, why not embrace your love of the underwater world by tying the knot surrounded by sharks instead of humans?
-You can do just that at Atlantis Marine World on Long Island, by donning helmets that enable underwater breathing and communication as well as custom-created wet suits – white for her and black for him.
-You’ll step inside a steel cage and be lowered into the 120,000 gallon shark tank, using microphones to say your vows to the officiant and guests on the surface above as nurse sharks, sand sharks, giant grouper and eels swim about.
+You can do just that at Long Island Aquarium by donning helmets that enable underwater breathing and communication as well as custom-created wet suits – white for her and black for him.
+You’ll step inside a steel cage and be lowered into the 120,000-gallon shark tank, using microphones to say your vows to the officiant and guests on the surface above as nurse sharks, sand sharks, giant grouper and eels swim about.

 Oregonians have been lining up around the block to get into downtown Portland’s VooDoo Doughnut for over a decade now.
 And, ever since the word got out about this very unique shop where toppings include things like Froot Loops, Cap’n Crunch cereal and real bacon, people come from all over the world just to get a taste of doughnuts like the Old Dirty Bastard, which is covered in chocolate frosting, Oreos and peanut butter.
 If you’re a big fan of the place, you might even want to get married here.
 Voodoo offers equally unconventional ceremonies, from nonbinding “intentional commitments” to the “Whole Shebang,” which includes an in-house Universal Life minister coffee and doughnuts, as well as round-trip airfare.